gastonstat/guide-to-phd/README.md

 Special thanks to <a href="https://github.com/andrewpbray" target="_blank">Andrew Bray</a> (and co-developers) for introducing me to this amazing tool.

-The scrollyngtelling story is available at:
+The scrollytelling story is available at:

 <a href="https://www.gastonsanchez.com/guide-to-phd" target="_blank">gastonsanchez.com/guide-to-phd</a>